 The Dossier Submitter notes that various other definitions have already been proposed in the scientific literature, but that there is no standardised understanding.
 SEAC agrees that in order for the proposed restriction to work as intended the term ‘microplastic’ needs to be defined clearly.
 To do that, the Dossier Submitter performed a screening of existing national and international legislation, as well as activities by academic and research organisations.

-A first important thing to note is that there does not seem to be a consensus on what the term ‘plastic’ means.
+A first important point to note is that there does not seem to be a consensus on what the term ‘plastic’ means.
 Since REACH already contains a definition of the term ‘polymer’ and the term ‘plastic’ is deeply connected to it, the Dossier Submitter decided to use REACH Article 3 point 5 (i.e. definition of ‘polymer’) as the basis for the proposed restriction.
 SEAC agrees with this clear, practical and pragmatic approach.
-SEAC does however wish to emphasise that using the polymer definition under REACH creates a harmonised understanding, which is not the case in current legislation or research, even within the EU.
-During the consultation, industry indicated that the restriction should include a list of all the polymers that are specifically within the scope of the restriction.
+SEAC does wish to emphasise that using the polymer definition under REACH creates a harmonised understanding, which is not the case in current legislation or research, even within the EU.
+During the consultation on the Annex XV report, industry indicated that the restriction should include a list of all the polymers that are specifically within the scope of the restriction.
 SEAC notes that this would be very impractical considering the wealth of polymers that are or could be used in microplastics form.
-Industry stakeholders’ concerns that polymers which do not contribute to the risk would also be targeted seem unfounded due to the scope reflecting the risks to be addressed and the incorporation of full and partial derogations from the restriction (see further in the opinion).
+Industry stakeholders’ concerns that polymers which do not contribute to the risk would also be targeted seem unfounded due to the scope reflecting the risks to be addressed and the incorporation of full and partial derogations from the restriction where there are no reasons for concern (see further in the opinion).

 Secondly, not all polymers are considered to be microplastics.
 A clear delineation of what polymers should be defined as microplastics is therefore the next important step.
 The Dossier Submitter concluded that certain other aspects of existing microplastic definitions appear almost universally, for example: ‘particle’, ‘solid’ and ‘dimensions of 5 mm or less’.

 The term ‘particle’ was previously defined as part of the Commission Recommendation of 18 October 2011 on the definition of nanomaterial (2011/696/EU).
 The Dossier Submitter adopted this definition.
 SEAC notes that this alignment creates a harmonised understanding of the term.
-In 2018 the Joint Research Centre of the EU (JRC) prepared draft guidance on the implementation of the EU definition of nanomaterial in which it is specified that a 'minute piece of matter' is only called a particle if this piece of matter has defined physical boundaries.
+In 2018, the Joint Research Centre of the EU (JRC) prepared draft guidance on the implementation of the EU definition of nanomaterial in which it is specified that a 'minute piece of matter' is only called a particle if this piece of matter has defined physical boundaries.
 During the opinion development the Dossier Submitter decided to include additional aspects of JRC’s recently published guidance on the implementation of the nanomaterial definition as part of the particle definition, specifically that single molecules are not particles.
 This would not only create a harmonised definition of the term ‘particle’, but also be coherent with the implementation of the nanomaterial definition and take into account current scientific understanding.
 RAC agreed with this inclusion.